Tag: Roger Godsiff

 Roger Godsiff – 2016 Parliamentary Question to the Department for International Development

-To ask the Secretary of State for International Development, what steps the Government is taking to encourage the Lebanese government to resume the registration of Syrian refugees.
+To ask the Secretary of State for International Development, what steps the UK is taking to support the provision of climate risk insurance to people who are most vulnerable to the impact of climate change; and how much funding she plans to allocate to such support.

 • Roger Godsiff – 2016 Parliamentary Question to the HM Treasury